jochenjonc/blog-component-state/README.md

 Still, we need a way to manage these data structures.

-# Problems to solve
+# Fundamental Architectural Decisions

 As a first and foundational decision in the way of data distribution, we will pick a push-based architecture.
 This has several advantages but more important defines the problems we will run into when implementing a solution.
 As we defined the way how we want to distribute our data let me list a set of problems we need to solve.

+## Problems to Solve on a Low Level

+If you go back in history you will find almost all our nowadays "cutting edge problems" already solved.
+When I realized the first time that life is a constant evolutionary repetition I started to change my strategy on solving problems.

+Before I almost always started to implement a half backed cool idea which I was certain is most up to date.

+After I made many mistakes and got some incredibly helpful insights I changed my way of solving problems completely.

+Let me quote **The Gang Of Four** to give you a first glimpse of my fundamental changes in how I approach problems:

+So here is what the gang of four says about Object-Oriented-Software-Design-Patterns:

+> If you use the fundamental building blocks of object oriented programming correctly,
+> the design patterns appear naturally from your code.

+With that in mind I did not work on a solution for local state management, but tried to look at all the different problems that we will face when managing any local state in general and also some specific problems related to Angular.

-## Timing
+### Timing

 As a lot of problems I ran into in applications are related to timing issues, this section is here to give a quick overview of all the different types of issues and their reason.